JamesTiberiusKirk/cv/content/about.md

 ## Frontend
 - **React Native** for Android and IOS development
-- Great understanding of **JavaScript/TypeScript** and the javascript DOM object
+- Great understanding of **JavaScript/TypeScript** and the Javascript DOM object
 - **Ionic** and **Vue/Angular/React** development for the general web and on the **Ionic/Cordova** mobile platform

 ## Other Tech Skills
-- **Agile:** experience with managing and collaborating within projects
+- **Agile & Kanban:** experience with managing and collaborating within projects
 - **Git:** extensive experience with Git for code versioning and collaboration
 - Extensive experience with **Linux** environments
 - Experience setting up **CI/CD** systems using **GitHuib Actions and Workflows**
 - Moderate to advanced experience with **Bash** scripting

 # Work Experience
+- **Backend Go Software Engineer at Redbrain**: from October 2022 until present
+&nbsp; - Go microservices in Kubernates on GCP using PubSub and gRPC backed by PostgreSQL
-- **Backend Golang Software Engineer at Redbrain**: from October 2022 until present &nbsp; - Connecting Shopify merchants with Google shopping and custom Adsense campaigns
+&nbsp; - Connecting Shopify merchants with Google shopping and custom Adsense campaigns
+- **Backend Go Software Engineer at Xiatech**: from August 2021 until September 2022
+&nbsp; - Go microservice Lambdas on AWS with terraform using SQS and Kinesis queues backed by MongoDB
-- **Backend Golang Software Engineer at Xiatech**: from August 2021 until September 2022 &nbsp; - Worked on XFuse SaaS hyper-integration data platform for client's data needs
+&nbsp; - Worked on XFuse SaaS hyper-integration data platform for client's data needs
 - **Software Engineer at NCR:**  from 2019 - 2021
 &nbsp; - Graduate position (two months in summer of 2021): picking up where I left with my internships &nbsp; - Part time employment (2020-2021): continuing my 2nd internship during my 4th year at University.